-Over the course of several careers, my work has addressed the relationship of continuity and change, and the ways in which we are drawn towards and away from each, and from each other.
-As a college professor, my work examined the history of the body by exploring the centrality of embodiment in the creation of identity and culture.
+Over the course of several careers, my work has consistently addressed the relationship of continuity and change over time.
+As a professor, my work examined the history of the body by exploring the centrality of embodiment in the creation of identity and culture.
 As a preschool teacher, my work engaged the possibilities of the future as I joined young children and their families in negotiating the ways in which we become members of communities beyond those of our families of origin.
 Now, as a psychotherapist, I have the opportunity to bring awareness of the present moment to my work with you.

 I hold a master’s degree in clinical mental health counseling from Portland State University, where in addition to my core courses, I took classes in interpersonal neurobiology, in storytelling and ritual, and in existential psychology.
 Major coursework included: counseling relationships, ethics, human growth and development, theories of counseling, and advanced clinical skills.
 I am also a graduate of the M.E.T.A.
 Institute, where I completed the Two Year Comprehensive training offered through M.E.T.A, which gave me the opportunity to deepen my understanding of mindfulness, trauma recovery, and experiential work.
 I completed my graduate internship at the M.E.T.A.
 Counseling Center, working with both individuals and groups.